7TH EDITION

 OVER

-1 MILLION
+2 MILLION

-TONNES OF COCOA
+TONS OF ALL COCOA

-FROM DEFORESTED
+FROM DEFORESTED OR

-OR UNKNOWN SOURCES
+UNKNOWN SOURCES

 For compliance with the EUDR, cocoa needs to be traceable, geolocation mapped and confirmed deforestation-free.